colomoto/colomoto-web/content/software/biolqm.md

 ---
-title: "Logical Qualitative Modelling toolkit"
+title: "bioLQM: Logical Qualitative Modelling toolkit"
 summary: Java library for the manipulation and conversion of logical models
 website: http://colomoto.org/biolqm
-related-groups:
+members:
+- ibens
+formats:
+- sbml-qual
+- boolsim
-formats: sbml-qual, boolsim, truthtable
+- truthtable
+methods:
-features: multivalued
+- multivalued
 ---

 This library provides a datastructure for the representation of logical models, and a collection of